NixOS/nixpkgs/doc/languages-frameworks/python.md

   };
 ```

-If you are using the `bepasty-servr` package somewhere, for example in `systemPackages` or from `services.bepasty`, then a  `nixos-rebuild switch` will rebuild the system but with the `bepasty-server` package using a different `src` attribute.
+If you are using the `bepasty-server` package somewhere, for example in `systemPackages` or indirectly from `services.bepasty`, then a  `nixos-rebuild switch` will rebuild the system but with the `bepasty-server` package using a different `src` attribute.
 This way one can modify python software easily.
+Using `self` and `super` one can also change dependencies when overriding libraries which have mutual dependencies between your changes and the original nixpkgs state.

 ## Contributing